 The Québec maritime Blog

 The maritime regions of Québec offer the best opportunities by far to watch whales and other majestic marine mammals.
-13 different species can in fact be spotted (all the tips to identify them here).
+Thirteen different species can in fact be spotted (tips to help you identify them are found here).
 When planning your next trip to Eastern Québec, don’t forget to include this activity in your itinerary.
 Watching whales is a thrilling experience that will delight visitors of all ages!

 When and where to observe whales in the maritime regions of Québec

 Beginning during capelin migration in mid-spring, many large whale species follow schools of fish to gorge themselves after several months of fasting in the subtropical waters of the North Atlantic.
 The whales thus spend the summer in the cold waters of the St. Lawrence and in subarctic waters to feed, and then migrate to warm temperate/subtropical waters to reproduce.
 During their migration, the whales travel far into the St. Lawrence, dispersing in the Gulf and continuing their journey into the Middle Estuary (to Rivière-du-Loup on the south shore and Saint-Siméon on the north shore).
 Some areas are rich in plankton and other tiny marine organisms that attract fish, which in turn are the whales’ favourite prey.
-These ideal whale-watching locations were identified decades ago and can be found throughout the regions of Québec maritime.
+These ideal whale-watching locations were identified decades ago and can be found throughout the maritime regions of Québec.

-With its high concentrations of whales and other marine mammals, the region surrounding the Saguenay Fjord, including the municipalities of Tadoussac, Les Bergeronnes and Les Escoumins, is the best observation area of the St. Lawrence Estuary.
-The seabed structure forces cold waters from the depths of the Laurentian Channel to rise to the surface, pushing up plankton and fish by the thousands, which attract large marine mammals near enough to the shore for people to watch them from up close.
-Several whale-watching cruises are available from Baie-Sainte-Catherine/Tadoussac with Croisières AML as well as from Les Bergeronnes with Essipit Cruises, Mer et Monde Écotours and Paradis Marin).
-Minke whales, fin whales, humpbacks, harbour porpoises and belugas are the most common species observed near Tadoussac and Les Bergeronnes.
-Even a few blue whales live in the waters of this spectacular maritime region of Québec.
+Home to a high concentration of whales and other marine mammals, the area surrounding the Saguenay–St. Lawrence Marine Park, which includes the mouth of the Saguenay Fjord and the villages of Tadoussac, Les Bergeronnes and Les Escoumins, is the best place to observe marine mammals along the St. Lawrence Estuary.
+The seabed relief forces cold waters from the depths of the Laurentian Channel to rise to the surface, pushing up plankton and fish by the thousands, which attracts large marine mammals close enough to the shore for people to observe them easily.
+Whale-watching excursions by sightseeing boat, Zodiac or sea kayak are available from Tadoussac (Croisières AML) and Les Bergeronnes (Essipit Cruises, Mer et Monde Écotours and Paradis Marin).
+Minke whales, fin whales, humpbacks, harbour porpoises and belugas are the most commonly observed species off Tadoussac and Les Bergeronnes.
+A few blue whales also live in the waters of this spectacular maritime region of Québec.

-For whale-watching experiences just two hours from Québec City and four hours from Montréal, Rivière-du-Loup is your destination.
-Belugas swim along the south shore every day, and you can spot them from the marina and ferry wharf.
+For a whale-watching experience just two hours from Québec City and four hours from Montréal, Rivière-du-Loup is your destination.
+For starters, belugas can be spotted swimming along the south shore every day from the marina and ferry wharf.
 You can also see belugas and minke whales around Île aux Lièvres (Hare Island).
-Croisières AML offers two daily excursions from Rivière-du-Loup aboard the Cavalier des Mers to observe whales in the St. Lawrence Estuary.
-To learn more about the Laurentian ecosystem and its whales, visit the St. Lawrence Exploration Centre in Rivière-du-Loup, where you can admire the skeletons of a minke whale and a beluga.
+Keep your eyes peeled as you hike on this island!